junxit/us-congress-bills-115/metadata.md

 - 2017-10-10 — Introduced in House
 - 2017-10-10 — Referred to the House Committee on the Judiciary.
 - 2017-10-10 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+- 2017-10-12 — Committee Consideration and Mark-up Session Held.
+- 2017-10-12 — Ordered to be Reported by Voice Vote.
+- 2018-03-14 — Considered under suspension of the rules. (consideration: CR H1570)
+- 2018-03-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3996.
+- 2018-03-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-14 — Mr. Issa moved to suspend the rules and pass the bill.
+- 2018-03-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1570)
+- 2018-03-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1570)
+- 2018-03-14 — Placed on the Union Calendar, Calendar No. 455.
+- 2018-03-14 — Reported by the Committee on Judiciary.
+H. Rept.
+115-598.
+- 2018-03-14 — Reported by the Committee on Judiciary.
+H. Rept.
+115-598.